-The central bank of Indonesia, Bank Indonesia (BI), recently issued a statement regarding the use and ownership of digital currencies.
-Here is Luno’s position (and actions) regarding three areas of interest:
+The central bank of Indonesia, Bank Indonesia (BI), recently issued a statement about cryptocurrencies.

-- Using digital currencies as payment mechanism
+- Using cryptocurrencies as a payment mechanism

-- Owning digital currencies like Bitcoin and Ethereum
+- Owning cryptocurrencies like Bitcoin and Ethereum

-- Buying, selling and trading digital currencies
+- Buying, selling and trading cryptocurrencies.

-Ban: Digital currencies as payment mechanism
+Ban: Cryptocurrencies as payment mechanism

-Warning: Risk of ownership of digital currencies
+Warning: Risk of ownership of cryptocurrencies

 The BI statement also warns that “ownership of virtual currency is highly risky and loaded with speculations”.

-Warning: Trading of digital currencies
+Warning: Trading of cryptocurrencies

 Lastly, BI states “that the trade value is highly volatile” and warns people that “virtual currencies are vulnerable to bubble risks”.